lukereding/book_notes/guides_for/leading_a_team.md

 This recommendation flows from two things: decision-making of a few higher-ups 'in the know' is impossible to scale, and the people who work for you can be trusted.
 If the latter isn't true, they shouldn't be working for you.
 The former feels like a pretty solid assumption.
 If your team grows from 3 people to 8 to 20 to 500, there's no way you can weigh in on all the decisions that are being made.
 At some point you have to trust your people and provide them with all the context they need to make the right decisions for the business.

+#### Hold your people to high expectations

+A well-functioning team is one in which people have high expectations, are highly productive, and (to use the refrain from the team I worked with at Anaconda) they 'get sh*t done.'

+If you never set the bar high, some people may perform well, but most will likely not.
+Instead, if you make it clear that the bar is really high, people will use that as a benchmark or baseline and strive to hit it.
+From _work rules!_:

+> The truth is that people usually live up to your expectations, whether those expectations are high or low.

+Why not make them high?

 #### Make expectations clear

 I am always amazed when someone fails to do something and their boss says, "Oh, interesting, you didn't do thing X, tell me more about why you didn't do X, it is obvious that someone in your position should have done X."